denniskigen/ampath-forms/pages/docs/validation/other-validation-types.md

 - `min` and `max`: bounds for the value.
 The engine registers these validators only when **both** are present.
 - `minLength` and `maxLength`: bounds on the length of the entered value.
-- `disallowDecimals`: when `true`, fails any value containing a decimal point with the message "Decimal values are not allowed".
+- `disallowDecimals`: when `true`, accepts unsigned whole digits only — any other character fails validation, including a decimal point but also a minus sign on a negative integer.
+The error message is the `disallowDecimals` translation key, so provide a translation for it or users see the raw key.

 ```json
 {